1. Important information and who we are

 We may share your personal information with third parties where required or permitted by law, if we believe we need to do so to exercise, defend or protect our rights, or to comply with legal proceedings.

-Where you have a one of our devices as an employee that was provided to you by your employer, the services may give your employer information about you.
+Where you have a one of our Products and/or are a user of one of our Services as an employee or contractor that was provided to you by your employer or contractor manager, the services may give your employer information about you.
 Such information will be under the control of your employer and will be subject to their data protection obligations and policies.
-Such information may include health data you have set up in the app, the fact that a triggering event has occurred and your location at that time.
-Your employer may also set up an “are you OK” request and trigger such a request which will request that you confirm that this information is sent to your employer.
+Such information may include the fact that a triggering event has occurred and your location at that time.

 Changes to our business